-The Company has grown during 2019 and now has a head office located in Nottingham and has 21 distribution outlets across the United Kingdom; 5 in Scotland, in the north of England, 5 in central England, 4 in eastern England and 3 in the south of England.
+The Company has a head office located in Nottingham and has 22 distribution outlets across the United Kingdom; 5 in Scotland, 5 in the north of England, 4 in central England, 5 in eastern England and 3 in the south of England.
 The Company employs over 400 people across England, Scotland and Wales.